Firefox: Standards

+Safe browsing

-Firefox also implements "Safe Browsing," a proprietary protocol from Google used to exchange data related to phishing and malware protection.
+Firefox also implements "Safe Browsing", a proprietary protocol from Google used to exchange data related to phishing and malware protection.

+DRM content

-Firefox supports the playback of video content protected by HTML5 Encrypted Media Extensions (EME), since version 38.
+Firefox has supported playback of video content protected by HTML5 Encrypted Media Extensions (EME), since version 38.
 For security and privacy reasons, EME is implemented within a wrapper of open-source code that allows execution of a proprietary DRM module by Adobe Systems—Adobe Primetime Content Decryption Module (CDM).
 CDM runs within a "sandbox" environment to limit its access to the system and provide it a randomized device ID to prevent services from uniquely identifying the device for tracking purposes.
 The DRM module, once it has been downloaded, is enabled and disabled in the same manner as other plug-ins.
-Since version 47, "Google's Widevine CDM on Windows and Mac OS X so streaming services like Amazon Video can switch from Silverlight to encrypted HTML5 video" is also supported.
+Firefox has supported Google's Widevine CDM on Windows and Mac OS X since version 47.
 Mozilla justified its partnership with Adobe and Google by stating: